Wildlife in Leigh Woods

 An exceptional number of Nationally Rare and Nationally Scarce plant and insect species are found here.

-The caves and veteran trees provide valuable winter roosts for bats, including the rare greater and lesser horseshoe bats and Daubenton’s bat.
+The caves and veteran trees provide valuable winter roosts for seven of the seventeen UK bat species, including the rare greater and lesser horseshoe bats and Daubenton’s bat.
 Look out for them at dusk.

 Leigh Woods is known for its exceptionally rich limestone rock flora which includes nationally rare plants such as Bristol rock-cress and western spiked speedwell.
 Honewort, fingered sedge, dwarf sedge, dwarf mouse-ear, and rock stone crop are also rarities that can be found in the area.

 Little–robin and lesser meadow-rue, both of restricted national distribution, have been recorded at the gorge, fly orchid and bee orchid have also been recorded here.
 Angular Solomon’s seal occurs in the woodland.